DFE-Digital/ddt-job-descriptions/app/views/jd/data-architect.md

 It is essential that you can demonstrate the following experience in your application and at the first stage interview:

 - Experience working in technical teams and delivering user-centred services in an agile environment.
-- Experience of practices such as Test-Driven Development (TDD), continuous integration, automated deployment pipelines, version control with Git and DevOps.
+- Experience of practices such as data model design.
-- Experience working with cloud-first architectures and how to build applications that take advantage of the opportunities they offer.
+- Experience working with medallions architecture and able to select an appropriate data modelling pattern.
-- Experience of software development in either Ruby, .Net (or similar).
+- Experience of creating data flow diagrams using Gane or Yourdon notation.
-- Knowledge of open source principles and technologies.
+- Knowledge of a wide variety of database technologies, including SQL and NO-SQL platforms.

 In addition, the following essential criteria will also need to be demonstrated at the second interview stage:

-- The ability to work with technical and non-technical stakeholders to achieve agreement on technical plans.
+- The ability to work with technical and non-technical stakeholders to achieve agreement on delivery plans.
-- The ability to look beyond immediate technical problems and identify the wider implications.
+- The ability to look beyond immediate problems and identify the wider implications.
-- Practical knowledge at many levels of the web stack, from front-end code, down to infrastructure and networking.
+- Practical knowledge at many levels of the data stack, from querying, down to infrastructure and networking.

 It is desirable if you can demonstrate the following:

-- Experience using automated tests to continuously validate your work.
-- Experience of applying the UK Government Service Standard and service assessment.
+- Experience using Erwin data modeller or equivalent data modelling software.
 - Experience of mentoring and supporting colleagues in multi-disciplinary teams, one-to-one or in groups.
-- Ability to work with stakeholders to produce effective strategies for technology choices, using the most appropriate languages, frameworks and tools to meet user and business needs.
+- Ability to work with stakeholders to produce effective platform and workload selection to meet business needs.

 Please note that desirable criteria will only be considered to make an informed decision in the event of a tie.